5 Elected Offices You’ve Probably Never Heard Of

 Sometimes, it can feel like government officials are out of touch with the citizens they are representing.
 If you’ve ever thought that there needs to be a liaison between the politicians and the people, then you’re thinking of the NYC Public Advocate.
 This role is meant to keep NYC’s local government in check by investigating the public’s concerns and complaints.
 It’s a popular office to run for.
 In 2019, there were 17 candidates on the ballot.
 That’s most likely because it’s a great step toward becoming mayor.
 In fact, current NYC Mayor Bill de Blasio served as a public advocate.

 Every town, county, and state in this country has its own unique offices, so there may be one that speaks to you and the difference you’re looking to make.
-Even if you haven’t found it yet, you can start to explore what a future in public office could look like for you by accessing our free tools and courses today.
+Even if you haven’t found it yet, you can start to explore what a future in public office could look like for you by checking out our Resource Center..
 We can help you complete that mine inspector vision board you started.